“I rose about 8 o’clock, having first rogered my wife. I read a little in my commonplace book. I said my prayers and drank chocolate for breakfast.”

 It’s Valentine’s Day today – so we’re looking at hot chocolate.

-There has been an exceptional exhibition at the Royal Academy – not the famous and contentious Ai Wei Wei – but a quiet gem which shows the pastels of the Swiss painter Jean-Etienne Liotard – an artist of whom Horace wrote, “Truth prevailed in all his works”.
-At first, superficial, glance I though he was painting in oils, but it was immediately apparent that the works were mostly a very delicately worked pastel, the most delicately rendered lace, faces observed with a generous humour.
+There has been an exceptional exhibition at the Royal Academy – not the famous and contentious Ai Wei Wei – but a quiet gem which shows the pastels of the Swiss painter Jean-Etienne Liotard – an artist of whom Horace Walpole wrote, “Truth prevailed in all his works”.
+At a first, superficial, glance I though he was painting in oils, but it was immediately apparent that the works were mostly a very finely worked pastel; the most delicately rendered lace, faces observed with a generous humour.

-A particularly impressive example of the artist’s skill is a pastel entitled La Belle Chocolatière which depicts a maid carrying in a tray of chocolate and a glass of water.
+A particularly impressive example of the artist’s skill is a pastel entitled La Belle Chocolatière (see featured image above) which depicts a maid carrying in a tray of chocolate and a glass of water.

 This was the way that hot chocolate was served at La Charlotte de L’isle, in Paris, when I went there with my daughter about a decade ago.
 A quirky, pink chocolate house with puppets, pianos and vintage pots, it was worth a visit for the venue itself (it’s since changed hands and isn’t quite the same).
-The chocolate they served there was so rich and so concentrated that it came with a glass of water.
-In my view it was, in fact, a bit too much of a good thing.
+The chocolate they served there was so rich and so concentrated that it came with a glass of water, if anything, a bit too much of a good thing.

 No – to my way of thinking the best hot chocolate of all is the thick, molten variety served commonly in Spain, often in the early hours of the morning and accompanied by churros; or that served in certain parts of Italy – the best so far I’ve found there being that enjoyed at the café, La Tazza D’oro, Ravenna.